 I Have Heard That there are Two Types of Glaucoma?

 Actually there are many types of glaucoma but two major categories.
-One in which the pressure increases insidiously over time and is moderately high.
+One in which the pressure increases silently over time and is moderately high.
 This type is known as chronic or primary open angle glaucoma.
-The higher pressure results from an inaccurate control system like the thermostat of your house being set to high.
-Another analogy would be that too much water is coming out of a faucet vs. being drained.
+The higher pressure results from an ineffective pressure balancing system within the eye.
+The pressure producing fluid (aqueous) is drained and reabsorbed to slowly.
+This improper outflow causes the eye pressures to rise, thereby causing damages.
 This increased pressure is painless and asymptomatic until the late stages, which, makes it dangerous.
 Open angle glaucoma is diagnosed by pressure, risk factors, appearance of the optic nerve, and results of the visual fields test.
 Approximately one percent of all Americans have this form of glaucoma, making it the most common form of glaucoma.
 It occurs mainly in patients over 50.
 The danger of this disease is its silence.
 Generally, there is no pain associated with glaucoma.
 By the time the vision is impaired, the damage is irreversible.

 The second category is the narrow angle glaucoma.
-In this condition, the eye is anatomically small causing the iris (colored part of your eye) to bow forward.
-Before an attack the drainage is normal and pressure is normal.
-With age the angle or space between the corneas narrows.
+In this condition, the eyes drainage system is analogous to having a too small drainage opening in your sink that can be easily blocked.
 During an attack, incorrect, positioning of the iris causes the drainage system to become blocked.
-Closure is analogous to dropping a plug into the drain of a sink.
-The result – a rapid increase in pressure.
-The pressure may rise from normal mid-teens to 40-70.
+The pressure may rise from normal mid-teens to above 40!
 The eye becomes red, painful, with blurred vision or halos around lights.
 Often the pupil is dilated.
 Nausea and headache may accompany the increase in pressure.
 Angle-closure glaucoma affects nearly half a million people in the United States.
 There is a tendency for this disease to be inherited.
 It is more common in people of Asian descent and people who are far-sighted.

 What Happens if I Have Glaucoma and Exercise?